JFLarvoire/SysToolsLib/C/README.md

 Folder		| Content
 --------------- | -----------------------------------------------------
+BiosLib         | Routines for writing C programs running in the legacy BIOS.
+LoDosLib        | Routines for writing MS-DOS drivers and TSRs.
-MsvcLibX	| Microsoft Visual C++ runtime library extensions SysLib		| Cross-OS system management library
+MsvcLibX	| Microsoft Visual C++ runtime library extensions PModeLib        | Routines for managing the x86 processors protected mode.
+SysLib		| Cross-OS system management library
 SRC		| Sources of the SysToolsLib C tools

 For detailed information about each component, refer to the README.md file in each folder.

+For a list of all available tools, see [Catalog.md](../Docs/Catalog.md).

 Quick Guide for rebuilding everything in Windows